Travel Guide Customize Your Trip

 Trekking Duration: 4-5 hours by tourist bus

 Besi Sahar is located at an altitude of 1422m above sea level and a distance of 15km away from Kathmandu.
 It takes at least 4 hours to reach Besisahar from Kathmandu.
-You will find the checkpoint at Besisahar, where you have to show the permit.
-Afterward walking 2km from Besisahar, you will reach Bulbule at Ghermu.
+You will find the checkpoint at Besisahar, where you must show the permit.
+Afterward, walk 2km from Besisahar, and you will reach Bulbule at Ghermu.
 There is also a small beautiful village.
 The village is full of greenery with a mesmerizing view of the mountain, terrace farming, and the view of breathtaking waterfalls.

 Enjoy the day and overnight at Lodges at Ghermu.